Must-Visit Cities for Cheese Lovers

 3. Parma, Italy

-Together, these create a dream platter for food lovers.
+And together, they deliver a dream platter for food lovers.

 4. Roquefort-sur-Soulzon, France